Be guided to a deeper relationship with the forest

 Mostly forest bathing is about getting out of the way to let the forest do the work, but there are some established practices that deepen the experience.

 For our meeting, I will show you a very quiet and beautiful side of the mountain, yet still easily accessible from a main parking area.
-During this time you will be asked to:

 Spend some time walking in silence